Summer sale

 📊 ICO Case Example

 In several enforcement actions between 2021–2024, the ICO noted that organisations unable to prove staff training had taken place faced higher penalties, even when the original breach was accidental.
+Executive impersonation attacks — CEO fraud training is your evidence defence when payroll or HR data is extracted — can trigger breach notifications where training records make a material difference to the outcome.

 Maintaining clear, accessible records not only satisfies regulatory requirements but also provides a strong defence in the event of an incident.

-📥 Free Download: GDPR Training Compliance Toolkit
+Get Your Free GDPR Compliance Toolkit

-• ✅ GDPR Training Compliance Checklist - 30-point ICO-aligned checklist with audit-ready framework
+30-point ICO-aligned checklist with audit-ready framework

 📧 Instant access.
 No spam.
-Professional resources for UK businesses.

 Best Practices for 2025